digitalbricklayer/workbench/README.md

 * **Technical level** - the user of the software should require no programming experience;
 * **User Interface** - the problem should be described in a graphical way.

 Please do not use this project for anything other than experimentation.
+I make no guarantees about backward compatibility or indeed anything else.